Jonath-z/QChallenge/README.md

 - click to save button (to save and exit)
 - click to exit (to exist and save)

-# let challenge with your friend
+# let challenge with a friend

  1. Go to option then Create the duel
  2. Copy the duel ID and send it to your friend